denuca/guess-the-word.python/DEPLOYMENT_GUIDE.md

 ### 5. Verify Installation
 - Open browser to `http://localhost:5000`
-- You should see the Q-Words home page
+- You should see the Guess The Word home page
 - Try starting a game to verify functionality

 ## 🌐 Production Deployment